aiven/devportal/docs/platform/howto/byoc/assign-project-custom-cloud.rst

    * Select **Assign projects** to enable your custom cloud in specific organizational units and/ or projects.
 In the **Assign projects** window, use the available dropdown menus to select desired units and/ or projects as needed.
 Confirm your choice by selecting **Assign projects**.

-.. topic:: Result

-    In the projects and/ or organizational units you assigned, you can create services using your custom cloud.
+In the projects and/ or organizational units for which you enable your custom cloud, you can perform the following operations:

+* Create new services in the custom cloud
+* Migrate existing services to the custom cloud

 Check it out
 ------------